 “Housekeeping genes are examples of regions in a genome that tend to be highly conserved and evolve slower than other genes such as the tissue-specific genes mainly due to their roles in the maintenance of basic cellular functions and are essential for the existence of a cell.”Ong, 2019

-Frugivores can benefit from ceasing to produce the compound internally because producing it internally is energetically costly.
-In a sense, the frugivores outsource the metabolic task to the plants they consume – and saves energy.
+Why not just keep the vitamin C genes anyway?
+Organisms can actually benefit from ceasing to produce vitamin C because producing it internally is energetically costly.
+In a sense, the frugivores outsource the metabolic task to the plants they consume – and save energy.
+Find more about this apparent evolutionary paradox of broken vitamin C genes in frugivores here.

 Acidic taste is off-putting for most animals – but not for frugivorous humans, apes, and birds!
-Just like sweet taste, humans enjoy sour taste, especially sweet-sour.
+Just like sweet taste, humans enjoy sour taste, especially sweet sour.
 In contrast, most animals reject sour foods!
-We share our preference for slightly sour with all apes, and the frugivorous monkeys as well as birds.
+We share our preference for slightly sour with all apes and the frugivorous monkeys and birds.
 Once more, this is a typical feature for frugivorous species, as most fruits have some acidic, sour flavor to them.
 (This phylogenetic tree by Frank et al. (2022) shows acid detection and preference in different animal species.)

 Being attracted to acidic foods could be linked to the vital necessity to get vitamin C (ascorbic acid) via the diet: sour is a good indication of vitamin C in the food.
 Thus, vitamin C detection and attraction could be vital and adaptive in species without functional vitamin C genes.

-The broken GULO gene holds a message: We should not underestimate the role of fruit-rich diets for humans!
+The broken GULO gene carries a message: We should not underestimate the role of fruit-rich diets for humans!

-So, having broken vitamin C genes (GULO Gene) is unique for frugivores!
-What this means, as a logical follow-up, is that humans are supposed to be highly frugivorous: and, yes, our adaptations show that we are supposed to have a high-fruit diet naturally!
+Having broken vitamin C genes (GULO Gene) is unique to frugivores!
+What this means, as a logical follow-up, is that humans are supposed to be highly frugivorous, and, yes, our adaptations show that we are supposed to have a high-fruit diet naturally!

 - Gulop Gulonolactone (L-) oxidase, pseudogene [homo sapiens (human)] – gene – NCBI (no date) National Center for Biotechnology Information.
 Available at: https://www.ncbi.nlm.nih.gov/gene/2989 (Accessed: 25 July 2023).